GeniusDai/cppev/examples/README.md

 ### 2. Large File Transfer

-Tcp client sends the name of the required file.
+Tcp client sends the required file' name.

 Tcp server caches and transfers the required file.

-Tcp client receives and stores the file to disk.
+Tcp client receives the file and stores it to disk.

 * Usage